oj-sec/shadowpuppet/README.md

 Shadowpuppet is a GUI tool for visualising semantic scatter plots.
 Semantic scatter plots represent data with more aligned meaning as points that are closer on a graph.
 Graphs are produced by representing textual data in a high-dimensional space using sentence embeddings then projecting back down onto a 2d plot using techniques like PaCMAP.
 This approach results in context-aware visualisations of unstructured datasets.

-Shadowpuppet facilitates graph creation and exploration reading data into a local sqlite database and executing queries to highlight points.
+Shadowpuppet facilitates graph creation and exploration by writing data and embeddings into a local sqlite database and executing queries to highlight points.
 Shadowpuppet uses local models and no data leaves your device.
+Shadowpuppet uses the GPU-accelerated [cosmos](https://github.com/cosmosgl/cosmos) library for visualisations and should handle point counts into the hundreds of thousands on most devices.

 ## Installation

-Shadowpuppet is available as x86 Tauri binaries for Windows (NSIS installer) and macOS (.app bundle) under the releases section.
+Shadowpuppet is available as Tauri binaries for Windows (x86 NSIS installer) and macOS (aarch64 .app bundle) under the releases section.
 Binaries contain the entire application in a single executable file for ease of use.
 The releases section also contains prebuilt  pyinstaller binaries for Windows (x86) and macOS (aarch64), which start a server on `http://localhost:8000` containing the UI.
-The application server uses singleton clients and is not suitable to serve multiple clients.
+Note that the application server uses singleton clients and is not suitable to serve multiple clients or to be served remotely.

 Shadowpuppet can also be deployed via a Python FastAPI server serving a statically compiled Svelte5 web application.
 This is the recommended usage for Linux users due to excessive bundle sizes on Linux.
 The steps for serving the application require `npm` and `pip/python3` and are: